 Document issued by a government entity

-Conditional order ofrestoration - For those that do not have a valid license
+Conditional order of restoration - For those that do not have a valid license

 Other documentation approved by the Bureau

+c.
 Household Income Verification

-Paystubs or employer payroll statement (for all Household members excluding dependent children) documenting gross income (before taxes) for the 4 consecutive weeks prior to the date of your CSSP Application.
+Paystubs or employer payroll statement (for all family members excluding dependent children) documenting gross income (before taxes).
+In the event that the household has no income and receives no qualified benefits, self-declaration of income form for the applicant and household will be completed and considered.

-Applicants receiving Temporary Assistance for Needy Families (TANF) or Food Stamps (SNAP) can provide a current Department of Health and Human Services (DHHS) Notice of Decision (NOD), a current screenshot, digital copy or printout of their portal showing current receipt of benefits or other reasonable evidence of continued receipt of benefits, e.g. bank statement showing automatic deposit.
+Applicants or a dependent in the applicant’s household receiving Temporary Assistance for Needy Families (TANF) or Food Stamps (SNAP) or MaineCare can provide a current Department of Health and Human Services (DHHS) Notice of Decision (NOD), digital copy or printout of their portal showing receipt of benefits or other reasonable evidence of continued receipt of benefits, e.g. bank statement showing automatic deposit must be dated within 30 days prior to the CSSP application.

-Applicants receiving Refugee Cash Assistance can provide Office of Maine Refugee Services (OMRS) Verification.
-(Verification document must be dated within 30 days prior to the CSSP application).
+Applicants or a dependent in the applicant’s household receiving the Reception and Placement (R&P) or Refugee Cash Assistance can provide Office of Maine Refugee Services (OMRS) Verification.
+Verification document must be dated within 30 days prior to the CSSP application.